 - ¾ oz Simple Syrup

 In a julep goblet, or similar food-safe metal drinking vessel:

-Tear the mint leaves and drop into the bottom of the tin, add the simple syrup and muddle the mint leaves for a few seconds until fragrant.
+Tear the mint leaves and drop them into the bottom of the tin.
+Add the simple syrup and muddle the mint leaves for a few seconds until fragrant.
 Fill to the brim with finely crushed ice (you can fill a plastic bag with ice and use your muddler to break the ice if you don’t have fine enough ice from your freezer door or no crushed ice at all.)
 Pour the whiskey through the ice and use a straw to drink through the ice.
 Add a fresh sprig of mint to the top for garnish.
 Think of it like a minty alcoholic snow cone!

 - 5-8 Basil Leaves

 - 1 ½ oz Bourbon